goldenforever/marked/README.md

 ## Changes

 > These changes can be disabled by choosing setting the pedantic option from marked to `true`.
+This will disable underlines from underscores.

 ### Bold and Italic are reversed
 Despite bold being much more common, italic would need only one star on either side whereas bold would need two; **that has been swapped around**.